monero-project/monero-site/resources/developer-guides/wallet-rpc.md

 ### get_tx_notes

-Get a string note for a transaction.
+Get string notes for transactions.

 Inputs:

-* *txids* - array of: string; transaction ids
+* *txids* - array of string; transaction ids

 Outputs:

-* *notes* - array of: string; notes for the transactions
+* *notes* - array of string; notes for the transactions

 Example: